Lambros Katsonis: 1790

 In 1790, Katsonis conceived his most ambitious plan yet.
 Taking on board the klepht chieftain and his 800 men, he raided Turkish shipping in the Aegean, advancing up to Tenedos, blocking the entrance to the Dardanelles and hoping to confront an Ottoman fleet.
 The Ottoman government reacted by calling on the aid of the North African fleets, and Katsonis was caught off guard, with his fleet dispersed.
 He was caught off Andros with only nine vessels between an Ottoman and an Algerian fleet, and defeated in a two-day battle.

 With the remaining ships Katsonis fled to the Ionian island of Ithaca, where he managed to reconstitute his forces and recruit more ships.
 Despite his defeat, he was rewarded by Empress Catherine, on the recommendation of Grigory Potemkin, with promotion to Colonel and the Cross of St. George, 4th Class.

 1791–1792

 Katsonis and his fleet remained active in the Aegean and continued to score successes against Ottoman shipping.
 By the summer of 1791, Katsonis disposed of 21 ships.
 In the meantime, however, the Russian victories at Măcin and Kaliakra led to the war's end with the conclusion of an armistice on 11 August 1791, followed by the Treaty of Jassy.
 Katsonis was ordered to cease operations.
-Katsonis refused to obey and gathered his ships at Porto Kagio near Cape Tainaron, but was attacked there by a joint Ottoman–French fleet and his fleet was annihilated.
+Katsonis refused to obey and gathered his ships at Porto Kagio near Cape Tainaron, but was attacked there by a joint Ottoman–French fleet and most of his fleet was sunken.
 Katsonis himself managed to escape to Russia with a few of his followers, settling at Livadiya in the Crimea.